Top 10 Greatest Pitchers of All Time

 I find it amusing that people even compare Sandy Koufax to Ryan.
 Koufax didn't even reach 200 wins, making him the Gale Sayers of pitchers.
 It's time to stop romanticizing pitchers whose careers were cut short.

 A grand total of 27 Chicago Cubs came to the plate that night, and every single one of them was retired in order by the greatest pitcher of all time, Sandy Koufax.
-It was the southpaw's first perfect game, but the fourth in which he threw a no-hitter, breaking the previous all-time record of three set by Bob Feller.
-Koufax also set a new all-time record of 14 strikeouts by a pitcher hurling a no-hitter, a record that to this very day has never been surpassed.
+It was the southpaw's first perfect game, but the fourth no-hitter, breaking the previous all-time record of three set by Bob Feller.
+Koufax also set a new all-time record of 14 strikeouts by a pitcher hurling a no-hitter, a record that to this day has never been surpassed.

-If the legendary Bob Feller believed Koufax was the best there ever was, that's good enough for me too, brother.
+If the legendary Bob Feller believed Koufax was the best there ever was, that's good enough for me too.
 You see, on September 9, 1965, I saw Sandy Koufax pitch the greatest game of all time.

 Even among his peers at the time, he was the best.
 Just a freak of nature.
 If he were around today, he would still be at the top.
 Great control and fantastic speed.
 Imagine Nolan Ryan and Roger Clemens combined into one person.